Non-SGA Affiliated Student Groups and Societies

 In the event these groups and faculty prefer to remain separate from both of these processes, they understand that they will not have access to a MyAULIfe page, and should still complete the federally-mandated Title IX training.
 For questions about which process is right for your group, please email email@example.com and we’d be happy to assist!

 For student groups that are focused on physical activity, like a sport or dance group, the Sports Clubs process through Campus Recreation is the best fit!
 Visit the campus recreation site for more information about active sport clubs or starting new sport club.

 Have you received a letter of invitation for a collegiate honor society and wonder if the organization is legitimate or if it is a worthwhile opportunity?
-CSI has put together a helpful guide to assist you in making a decision about joining an honor or leadership society.
+SCE has put together a helpful guide to assist you in making a decision about joining an honor or leadership society.